 When do you call a full moon “blue moon”?

-Februrary presents a special case, as it is the only month with 28 or 29 days that is shorter than the moon month and simultaneously surrounded by two months with 31 days.
+February presents a special case, as it is the only month with 28 or 29 days that is shorter than the moon month and simultaneously surrounded by two months with 31 days.
 When no full moon occurs in February, there will be a full moon at the beginning and end of January, as well as at the beginning and end of March.
 Thus, a blue moon in January, no full moon in February and another blue moon in March.
-The next time this will happen, will be in 2018 (recurs approx. every 19 years):
+The last time this happened was in 2018, the next time will be in 2037 (recurs approx. every 19 years):

 • No full moon in February 2018

-But why is it called blue moon in the first place?
+But why is it called “blue moon” in the first place?
 Particularly, when it is not at all blue.
 Various explanatory models and hypothesis exist of its origin.
-On one hand, history speaks quite frequently about full moon appearing in a special bluish light shortly after a volcano eruption.
+On one hand, history speaks quite frequently about a full moon appearing in a special bluish light shortly after a volcano eruption.
 On the other hand, the phrase “once in a blue moon” is used to describe a rare event.
 Yet, this could derive from an Old English poem of 1528, which states:

 “Yf they say the mone is blewe